-It has been agreed that Employing Authorities will discharge their statutory obligation to set a member contribution rate if they derive the said contribution rate from the entries contained in Table 2 of Annex C.

-The contribution rate provided by Table 2 of Annex C should be determined according to the member's full time equivalent (FTE) rate of pensionable pay on 31st March (i.e. the pensionable pay prior to the new tax year).
-The rate will then apply to the forthcoming tax year.
+It has been agreed that Employing Authorities will discharge their statutory obligation to set a member contribution rate if they derive the said contribution rate from the entries contained in Table 2 of Annex C. The contribution rate provided by Table 2 of Annex C should be determined according to the member's full time equivalent (FTE) rate of pensionable pay on 31st March.
+The rate will then apply to the forthcoming pay year.